garden-io/garden/docs/reference/commands.md

       state:

-    # Structured outputs from the execution, as defined by individual action/module types, to be made available for
-    # dependencies and in templating.
-    outputs:
-      <name>:

     # Set to true if the action was not attempted, e.g. if a dependency failed or parameters were incorrect.
     aborted: